 - Verifying the motor and blower belt.

 In addition, an AC tune-up checklist can include more checks and services, like cleaning the filters, replacing the filter if needed, checking the bearings, inspecting the fan, and so on.
+Any anomalies with airflow and heating would be noted and brought to your attention.

 The Benefits Of Air Conditioning Tune-Ups